bibekghoshh/Fullstack-Portfolio/README.md

 5. **Dark Mode and Light Mode:** Cater to user preferences with a sleek design that seamlessly transitions between dark and light modes.

-6. **Lazy Loading:** Enhance page load times and user experience by implementing lazy loading for optimized performance.
+6. **Shimmer Effect:** Elevate the UI experience with a shimmer effect, adding a touch of sophistication and interactivity.

-7. **Shimmer Effect:** Elevate the UI experience with a shimmer effect, adding a touch of sophistication and interactivity.
+7. **Interactive Header:** Engage visitors with an interactive header that sets the tone for a dynamic user experience.

 ### Tech Stack Highlights